 Fellow Wild Lunas, we’re all aware that in today’s life the lack of time for sports is not just a hollow excuse, but the (sad) truth itself.
 However, it is of the utmost importance to stay healthy and active, so this week we’ll share our 7 steps to successfully weave sports into our busy schedule or daily routines.

-Being realistic plays a key role in our successful introduction of sports in our everyday life.
+Being realistic plays a key role in the successful introduction of sports into our everyday life.
 This happens through setting the right goals.
-It’s extremely sad when we get demotivated by our rapid fatigue during workout after a long period of sedentary lifestyle, for example.
+It’s extremely sad when we get demotivated by our rapid fatigue during workouts after a long period of a sedentary lifestyle, for example.
 This is a feeling that can make us stop attending further activities.
 The situation is similar when we compare our results and pace with our workout buddies.
 Seeing the person on the treadmill next to ours last twice as long at twice the speed and twice the ground incline can be devastating if we’re not prepared that this is perfectly normal.
 In order to be healthy, everything must be gradual.
-The goals we set for long-term results should start with very small and simple steps: a 30-minute walk, a very light workout (maybe even at home) or a 10-minute jog… Each of these actions is better than nothing, and can have an amazing impact sometimes.
+The goals we set for long-term results should start with very small and simple steps: a 30-minute walk, a very light workout (maybe even at home), or a 10-minute jog… Each of these actions is better than nothing and can have an amazing impact sometimes.